-- 2. For colleges, an individual moving from a position that did not involve the provision of education to one that does, must be treated as if that individual were a new member of staff and all required pre-appointment checks must be carried out. - We recognise that the hire or rent out of school or college facilities/premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) we as a governing body should ensure that appropriate arrangements are in place to keep 6.21 Use of school premises for non-school activities Children Safe. - 2.
+- We recognise that the hire or rent out of school or college facilities/premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) we as a governing body should ensure that appropriate arrangements are in place to keep children safe. - 2.
 When services or activities are provided by the governing body or proprietor, under the direct supervision or management of their school or college staff, our normal arrangements for child protection will apply.
 However, where services or activities are provided separately by another body this is not necessarily the case.